Claude Code integration with Coralogix

 - In Coralogix, navigate to Metrics Explorer and search for the metric prefix

 claude_code.
-Token usage and cost data appear here. - Navigate to Logs and filter by your application and subsystem names to see prompts and tool call events.
+Token usage and cost data appear here. - Navigate to Logs and filter by your application and subsystem names to see tool call and session events.

-- Open Code Agents Observability to see the full session dashboard.
+- Open Code Agents Intelligence to see the full session dashboard.

 Monitor data in Coralogix